Onra/onra.github.io/_posts/2014-09-05-android-file-transfer.markdown

 ---

 If you are an Android user, you probably know the pretty useful **Android File Transfer app**.
-It allows you to handle the files on your device as you would proceed with an USB key.
+It allows you to handle files on your device as you would proceed with an USB key.

 ![Android File Transfer screenshot]({{ site.url }}/assets/posts/android_file_transfer/android_file_transfer.png)